vbier/habpanelviewer/app/src/main/assets/help.md

 ### volume control
 Allows to set the device volume depending on an openHAB item.
 Simply configure the name of an openHAB **Number** item.
 The device volume will be set to the value of this item.
 In order to find the valid range for your device, check the *Volume Control* section of the *Status Information* screen.
 Out of range values will be ignored.

-### motion detection
-Allows to turn on the screen when motion is detected (_does not work at the same time as flashlight control. there are two different implementations, one using the old camera API and one using the Camera 2 API on Android 5+_).

-The detection process works as follows: it divides the picture into smaller areas, calculates a brightness average for every area and checks if this average deviates from the last value.
-If the deviation is higher than the leniency, motion is detected.

-The detection can be enabled or disabled and detection parameters can be changed in the settings:
-- Camera Preview: wether to show a preview of the detection as on overlay.
-This is useful for fine-tuning the detection.
-- Use Lollipop camera API: Use the new Camera 2 API introduced with Lollipop.
-You should generally use this when available.
-- Detection granularity: Amount by which is axis is divided.
-So a granularity of 10 results in the picture being divided into 100 areas.
-- Detection leniency: deviation threshold that triggers detected motion.
-0 means every deviation results in detected motion, 255 means motion will never be detected.

 [go back to top](#top)

 ## <a name="reporting"/>Sensor Reporting